Based on Micah 4:1-5

 Scripture quotations are from The ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.

-4:1 In the future the Lord’s Temple Mount will be the most important mountain of all;
+4:1 And in future days the Lord’s Temple Mount will be the most important mountain of all;

 it will be more prominent than other hills.